FranGarc/Listing/README.md

 [Presentation]

-* Make changes to the ViewModel so that the add function calls the database @Insert.
+* Make changes to the ViewModel so that the add function calls the _AddElementUseCase_.
-* Add an _init_ block to the ViewModel to call the "get all" @Query so the list gets loaded with each start of the app.
+* Add an _init_ block to the ViewModel to call the _GetElementsUseCase_ so the list gets loaded with each start of the app.
 Make the necessary changes in the Activity for the list to be displayed.
 * Add a StateFlow variable in the ViewModel to alert the Activity of state changes such as _loading_, _ready_, or _error_.
 Activity will display some sort of information (Snackbar, Toast, etc) to alert the user of the current state.
 * Change the _edit_ and _delete_ functions in the ViewModel so that they emit the _error_ state.
 The message will be "Functionality currently not available"